 Source: Super Office

 Satisfied customers, wowed by your firm, are likely to be your number one marketing resource.
-Happy customers are likely to recommend you and to share stories of their experiences.
-That can do as much good for you as an expensive marketing campaign.
+Happy customers are likely to make repeat purchases, recommend you to others and to share stories of their experiences.
+This brand loyalty can do as much good for you as an expensive marketing campaign.
 What’s more, those customers are also willing to spend up to 86% more for better customer experience.

 It’s no wonder that firms in all niches have come around to the importance of customer experience.
 By focusing on how to improve customer experience, firms boost their bottom line.
 There are four main aspects of how good customer experience can benefit your firm’s finances.